pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Lab Procedure

-Make sure to return to the AWS Learner Lab page (link in Pilot if you forgot to bookmark it) and hit "Start Lab" to turn on you sandbox / AWS instance
+Make sure to return to the AWS Learner Lab page (link in Pilot if you forgot to bookmark it) and hit "Start Lab" to turn on your sandbox / AWS instance

 Use `ssh` to connect to your AWS Ubuntu instance.